sategie/hangman-animals-game/README.md

 - Screenpresso: This was used to make screenshots of the deployed project.

+- Tables Generator: This was used to generate the table used in the Testing and Validation section.

 - prettier.io: This was used to arrange each word in the words list in order to make them appear on separate lines

 ## Testing and Validation